Men's Health

 icon

-Your doctor reviews your results and explains what they mean in the context of your symptoms and health.
+Your doctor reviews your initial blood test results, explains what they mean in the context of your symptoms, and discusses whether testosterone deficiency is a possibility.
+If appropriate, the next steps and potential treatment options are outlined.

 icon